wariguzo/Weather-App-Template/README.md

 Builds the application for production.
 This command compiles your React application into static files for deployment.
 The output is stored in the `dist` directory.

 ### `npm run serve`
 Serves the production build of your application locally.
 This is useful for testing the production build on your local machine.
 Typically, this command uses a tool like `serve` to serve the static files.
-You also need to run `npm run build` before running this command.
+You also need to run `npm run build` before running this command.# The-Weather-App